 Hotel Le Soleil

 If sumptuous European decor is more your style, vacation like French royalty at the all-suite Hotel Le Soleil.

 You’ll find a soaring vaulted ceiling hung with crystal chandeliers and furniture that will make you think you’re in Versailles.

 Fine linens and hand-crafted accessories continue this luxurious theme in the guest rooms.

 Hotel Le Soleil is a four-diamond AAA property that consistently tops lists of luxury hotels.
-If you really want to impress, check into a penthouse hospitality suite with wraparound patio.
+If you really want to impress, check into a penthouse hospitality suite with a wraparound patio.

 Vancouver’s Shangri-La Hotel was trumped for the title of city’s tallest building when the new Trump Hotel was completed.
 But the soaring city hotel still towers above the skyline.